M. Kent Jennings: Life and career

+Academic work

 Jennings specializes in political socialization and public opinion, political psychology, comparative political behavior, gender and politics, and research design and data collection.
 He is most recognized for his research of the intergenerational transmission of political attitudes in the U.S. through youth-parent panel study, which dates to his earliest publication on the topic in 1968 and has become a longitudinal study with four waves.
 He is listed among the top 20 individuals in the field of American politics in the Political Science 400, a compendium of scholars whose work has been cited most frequently by other researchers.
 His research in the field of comparative politics touched on topics of local elites and mass public in a number of European countries and China.